Gamification

 All

-11 Gamification Benefits for Employees + Examples
+11 Gamification Benefits for Employees [+ Examples HR Teams Use]

-Gamification is the use of gaming techniques to create an interactive experience that encourages participation, engagement & loyaltyGamification is widely used to bolster the success of marketing efforts.
-Only recently, however, have HR departments started to realize the big impacts of engagement, productivity, and employee satisfaction using gamification methods.
+Gamification is the use of gaming techniques to create an interactive experience that encourages participation, engagement & loyalty.
+Gamification is widely used to bolster the success of marketing efforts.
+HR teams now use gamification for onboarding, training, performance management, recruitment, and employee well-being.
+Gamification benefits employees by helping drive productivity and engagement, enhancing skill retention, and boosting overall job satisfaction.

-11 Ways HR Can Benefit from Gamification
+11 Ways HR & Employees Can Benefit from Gamification

 5. Employee Wellness: When gamification is used to encourage a healthy lifestyle, employees are happier both in the office and out.
+Gamifying employee engagement in wellness programs can lead to a more active and healthy workforce.
+Overall, the benefits include higher employee retention and reduced burnout.

-7. Sustainable Culture: Maintaining a consistent culture and brand is easier done when employees are exposed to it through gamified training modules and practice scenarios.
+7. Sustainable Culture: Maintaining a consistent culture and brand is easier when employees are exposed to it through gamified training modules and practice scenarios.

 8. Tighter Teams: Employees are much more loyal to a company when they feel like integral members of a team.
 Gaming together with the intent of winning tightens these bonds and encourages engagement at every level.